ekamperi/ekamperi.github.io/_posts/2021-05-08-bayesian-optimization.md

 With UCB, the exploitation *vs.* exploration trade-off is explicit and easy to tune via the parameter $$\lambda$$.
 Concretely, we construct a weighted sum of the expected performance captured by $$\mu(x)$$ of the Gaussian Process, and of the uncertainty $$\sigma(x)$$, captured by the standard deviation of the GP.
 Assuming a small $$\lambda$$, BO will favor solutions that are expected to be high-performing, i.e., have high $$\mu(x)$$.
 Conversely, high values of $$\lambda$$ will make BO favor the exploration of currently uncharted areas in the search space.

 Here is an example of a Gaussian Process along with the corresponding acquisition function.
-This is a 1 dimensional optimization problem.
+This is a 1-dimensional optimization problem.
 The **black dots** are our measurements, i.e. the $$x$$'s where we have already sampled $$f(x)$$.
 The **black dotted line** is the objective function, and the **black solid line** is our surrogate model of it, i.e., our posterior Gaussian Process.
 The **blue shaded area** captures the uncertainty of our surrogate model, $$\sigma(x)$$, corresponding to regions in the domain of the objective function that we don't have any observations.
-The **green line** is the acquision function, which guides us on what point $$x$$ to sample next.
-Notice that it takes high values in regions where our GP's $$\mu(x)$$ is high and also $$\sigma(x)$$ is high.
+The **green line** is the acquisition function, which guides us on what point $$x$$ to sample next.
+Notice that it takes high values in regions where our GP's $$\mu(x)$$ is high and $$\sigma(x)$$ is high.

 <p align="center">
 <img style="width: 80%; height: 80%" src="{{ site.url }}/images/bayesian_optimization/gaussian_process_acquision_function.png" alt="Exploitation vs exploration trafeodd">
 </p>
 Image taken [from here](https://towardsdatascience.com/shallow-understanding-on-bayesian-optimization-324b6c1f7083).

-This was a shallow introduction on how a Bayesian Optimization algorithm works under the hood.
-Next, we will use a third party library to tune an SVM's hyperparameters.
-In the future, we will talk more about BO, perhaps by implementing our own algorithm with GPs, acquisition functions and all.
+This was a shallow introduction to how a Bayesian Optimization algorithm works under the hood.
+Next, we will use a third-party library to tune an SVM's hyperparameters.
+In the future, we will talk more about BO, perhaps by implementing our own algorithm with GPs, acquisition functions, and all.

 ### A concrete example
 Let's import some of the stuff we will be using: